Multiple sclerosis (MS) is a condition that affects the central nervous system.

 Over 23,000 people in Australia live with multiple sclerosis

-There are three stages of MS which range from mild, moderate and severe
+There are three stages of MS which range from mild and moderate to severe

-There is no cure for multiple sclerosis, however treatments are avalible to help with symptoms
+There is no cure for MS, however treatments are available to help with symptoms

 Over 23,000 people in Australia live with MS and more than two million are diagnosed worldwide.